gnilk/testrunner/README.md

 See *exshared* library for an example.

-## Usage
+# Trun Usage

-_NOTE_: TestRunner default input is the current directory.
+<b>Note:</b> TestRunner default input is the current directory.
 It will search recursively for any testable functions.

 ```
 TestRunner v2.0.0 - macOS - C/C++ Unit Test Runner